andreasphil/minipack/README.md

 dependencies.gitHub({ repo: "user/repo", tag: "v0.1.0" });
 ```

-### NPM packages
+### npm packages

-Resolves an NPM specifier to a specific package version, and downloads it from
+Resolves an npm specifier to a specific package version, and downloads it from
-NPM.
+npm.
 The package can be anything that you can `npm install`.

 ```ts
 dependencies.npm({ package: "vue" });